-- Identify a board of at least three committed volunteers who are willing to donate time, money, community connections and/or other resources to the start-up efforts.
-These volunteers should be unrelated by blood or marriage, and should not anticipate becoming paid staff of the organization in the first year.
+- A list of board of directors.
+The board should include at least three committed volunteers who are willing to donate time, money, community connections and/or other resources to the startup efforts.
+These volunteers should be unrelated by blood or marriage and should not anticipate becoming paid staff of the organization in the first year.

 - Identifies the population to be served.